📞

 This guide will help people who have fallen victim to their wallet being drained.
 The aim is to minimise damage and then prepare to work with Centralised Exchanges (CEXs).

-If you spot assets being transferred from multiple wallets (on the same seed phrase) then go to this section
+If you spot assets being transferred from multiple wallets (on the same seed phrase) then go to this

 Quick Guide

-1. Go to Revoke Cash to revoke all permissions on the compromised wallet.
+1. Go to to revoke all permissions on the compromised wallet.
 Start with your most valuable assets.
 Make sure you check across all of the blockchains that you have used.
 The example below shows Avalanche.

 1. Once you have revoked access to any malicious contracts, you technically be fine.